abikesa/music/zion.md

 3. Phyiscs: Wave Theory
 4. Song: Freudian Ensemble
 5. Art: Chord Progression
-   - Outstanding voicing in "Casablanca
+   - Outstanding voicing in "Casablanca"
+      - Aha.
+Who do you think will win the war?
+      - I haven't the slightest idea.
       - Rick is [completely neutral](http://www.vincasa.com/casabla.pdf) about everything.
-And that takes in the field of women too
+And that takes in the field of women, too.
       - You weren't always so carefully neutral.
-We have a complete dossier on you
+We have a complete dossier on you.
-      - Richarch Blaine, American.
+      - Richarcd Blaine, American.
 Age, thirty-seve.
-Cannot return to his country
+Cannot return to his country.
+      - The reason is a little `vague`.
+We also know what you did in Paris, Mr. Blaine, and also we know why you left Paris.
+      - Don't worry.
+We are not going to broadcast it
+      - Are my eyes really brown?
+      - You will forgive my curiosity, Mr. Blaine.
+The point is, an enemy of the Reich has come to Casablanca and we are checking up on anybody who can be of any help to us
+      - My interest in whether Victor Laszio stays or goes is purely a sporting one
+      - In this case, you have no sympany for the fox, huh?
+      - Not particularly.
+I understand the point of view of the hound, too.
+      - `Segues` to scene with Victor Laszlo and Ms. Ilsa Lund arriving at Rick's
+         - What a voice lead!!!
+         - From stuff Rick is "indifferent" to
+         - To stuff Rick "hideth" from
+         - In a few minutes "As time goes by" is going to twinkle off the piano
+         - And the rest is Cinematic history!
 6. Life: Eternal Recurrence

 This overview encapsulates the intricate interplay between various musical, philosophical, and existential constructs as they are mirrored in life and art, particularly through the lens of "Casablanca."
 Here's a summarization: